schimar/endoBreastMutate/README.md

 ======================================================

-Snakemake workflow for Endometrium Breast Mutation analysis (can be used on mach2).
+Snakemake workflow for Endometrium Breast Mutation analysis.
+This is not a finished repository, but work in progress.

 <br/>